Looney Tunes Golden Collection: Overview

-Beginning with Volume 3, a warning was printed on the packaging explaining that the collection is intended for adults and the content may not be suitable for children (except for Volume 6, which states that it isn't suitable for children).
+Beginning with Volume 3, a warning was printed on the packaging explaining that the collection is intended for adults and the content may not be suitable for children.
 This goes along with Whoopi Goldberg's filmed introduction in Volume 3 which explains the history of ethnic imagery that frequently appears in cartoons of the 1930s and 1940s.
 Beginning with Volume 4, a singular disclaimer text card similar to Goldberg's spoken disclaimer precedes each disc's main menu.
-This is seen on the Tom and Jerry Spotlight Collection discs and even on the back of the Woody Woodpecker and Friends Classic Cartoon Collection discs (though for the latter, they are from Universal, not Warner Bros.).
+This is also seen on the Tom and Jerry Spotlight Collection discs and even on the back of the Woody Woodpecker and Friends Classic Cartoon Collection discs (though for the latter, they are from Universal, not Warner Bros.).

 The DVDs also feature several special features including interviews/documentaries of the people behind the cartoons such as Friz Freleng, Bob Clampett, Tex Avery, Robert McKimson, Chuck Jones, musical conductor Carl Stalling and voice-artist Mel Blanc, pencil tests, and audio commentaries by animation historians Jerry Beck, Michael Barrier and Greg Ford, as well as current animators Paul Dini, Eric Goldberg and John Kricfalusi and voice actors Stan Freberg and June Foray.
 In addition to the appearances by the above-mentioned, there is interview footage of Stan Freberg, June Foray, Noel Blanc, Billy West, Keith Scott, Mark Evanier, Bob Bergen, Joe Alaskey, Bill Melendez, Willie Ito, Corny Cole, Peter Alvarado and the children of the various directors: Robert McKimson Jr., Ruth Clampett, Sybil Freleng and Linda Jones.
-Also included are several obscure, miscellaneous pieces of Looney Tunes media, such as original segments from The Bugs Bunny Show, theatrical compilation releases, trailers, rediscovered cut content, clean music and sound effect tracks of various shorts, and reconstructions of partially lost media.
+Also included are several obscure, miscellaneous pieces of Looney Tunes media, such as original segments from The Bugs Bunny Show, theatrical compilation releases, trailers, rediscovered cut content, clean music and sound effect tracks of various shorts, and reconstructions of partially lost material.
 Audio footage of Mel Blanc in recording sessions is heard as a bonus feature on several of the discs, as is an audio clip of Arthur Q. Bryan rehearsing a line as Elmer Fudd in What's Opera, Doc? and a recorded session of the Warner Bros. studio orchestra.
 In total, there are 356 cartoons (18 more than The Golden Age of Looney Tunes) spread throughout the six volumes.